-School Districts represented at the Collin County Adventure Camp for Year 4 included: Plano ISD, Aubrey ISD, Lovejoy ISD, and Princeton ISD, as well as approximately 76 private and elementary schools from the area.
-A total of 11,942 students and 2,731 adults participated in the Camp throughout the year.
+School Districts represented at the Collin County Adventure Camp for Year 3 included: Plano ISD, Aubrey ISD, Lovejoy ISD, Princeton ISD, Frisco ISD as well as approximately 50 private and elementary schools from the Dallas area.
+Over 9,531 students and 2,716 adults participated in the Camp throughout the year.
 The groups listed in the report all participated in one of the Camp's water study classes.
 Most were 5th graders utilizing the "water lab" curriculum; however, some were other age groups doing the same or similar activities at the lake.
 Environmental education topics included "Forest Adventure," "Race Through Time," and "Water Lab".
 These lesson plans were offered as multi-day exercises in a camp setting, but were open to day groups as well.
 The County will continue to track the number of school children that participate in these programs as a measurable goal for reporting progress.

-Implementation Activity Measurable Goal Completion Date Continue to offer educational activities related to environmental topics including stormwater pollution Track numbers of students and ISDs attending List of ISDs# of students 12/31/17
+Implementation Activity Measurable Goal Completion Date Continue to offer educational activities related to environmental topics including stormwater pollution Track numbers of students and ISDs attending List of ISDs# of students 12/31/16

-List of Attachments: Spreadsheet from Collin County Adventure Camp Water Lab and Environmental Education Curriculum
+List of Attachments: Spreadsheet from Collin County Adventure Camp

+Water Lab and Environmental Education Curriculum